maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 ------

 Alarms now work well.
-Before, alarms could be set, but they wouldn't actually vibrate the phone and play sounds, but this all fixed now.
+Before, alarms could be set, but they wouldn't actually vibrate the phone and play sounds, but this is all fixed now.
 To achieve this, we had to fix problems in our `gst 1.0 port in the notify plugin
 <https://github.com/maemo-leste/hildon-plugins-notify-sv/pull/1>`_ and `fix a
 crash <https://github.com/maemo-leste/hildon-plugins-notify-sv/pull/2>`_.
 We
 also had to perform the same gstreamer work for the `Qt gst 1.0 code